DPDEdit: Detail-Preserved Diffusion Models for Multimodal Fashion Image Editing

 \section{Abstract}

 Fashion image editing is a crucial tool for designers to convey their creative ideas by visualizing design concepts interactively.
-Current fashion image editing techniques, though advanced with multimodal prompts and powerful diffusion models, often struggle to accurately identify editing regions and preserve the desired garment texture detail.
-To address these challenges, we introduce a new multimodal fashion image editing architecture based on latent diffusion models, called Detail-Preserved Diffusion Models (DPDEdit).
-DPDEdit guides the fashion image generation of diffusion models by integrating text prompts, region masks, human pose images, and garment texture images.
-To precisely locate the editing region, we first introduce Grounded-SAM to predict the editing region based on the user's textual description, and then combine it with other conditions to perform local editing.
-To transfer the detail of the given garment texture into the target fashion image, we propose a texture injection and refinement mechanism.
-Specifically, this mechanism employs a decoupled cross-attention layer to integrate textual descriptions and texture images, and incorporates an auxiliary U-Net to preserve the high-frequency details of generated garment texture.
+However, current fashion image editing techniques often struggle to accurately identify editing regions and preserve the desired garment texture detail.
+To address these challenges, we present Detail-Preserved Diffusion Models (DPDEdit), a new multimodal fashion image editing architecture based on latent diffusion models.
+To precisely locate the editing region, we introduce Grounded-SAM to predict the editing region.
+To transfer the detail of the given garment texture into the target image, we propose a texture injection and refinement mechanism.
+This mechanism employs a decoupled cross-attention layer to integrate textual descriptions and texture images, and incorporates an auxiliary U-Net to preserve the high-frequency details of generated garment texture.
 Additionally, we extend the VITON-HD dataset using a multimodal large language model to generate paired samples with texture images and textual descriptions.
-Extensive experiments show that our DPDEdit outperforms state-of-the-art methods in terms of image fidelity and coherence with the given multimodal inputs.
+Extensive experiments show that our DPDEdit outperforms state-of-the-art methods in terms of image fidelity and coherence with the given multimodal input.